GenuineMiyashita/Frontendmentor.io/workit-landing-page/README.md

 ## My process

-This is my fifth Frontend Mentor challenge using React, TypeScript, and Tailwind.
-As usual, I started it running <code>npx create-react-app --template TypeScript </code>.
-For this challenge, I aimed to be a little more "complex" and start working with multiple components, usually, it's only a card component.
-This time, I added a button and a list component in preparation for harder challenges that work with multiple components.
+This is my first premium challenge completed on Frontend Mentor and it's definitely an experience compared to free challenges.
+I still started with my mobile-first approach and used media queries to handle tablet and desktop screens, however, it required a lot more preparation on my end as it wasn't a simple singular card in the center of the screen compared to the recently challenges that I've completed.

 ### Built with